Turn a long neglected plot into a small community park

 • By adding a small park and removing that building, the city would immediately improve the aesthetics of one of its most visible areas, provide park space for thousands in the area and increase the home values in some of John's Creek's older neighborhoods.

-• State Bridge Road already has a heavy commercial/business setting and allowing 11085 State Bridge to become yet another business or high density housing will lower the appeal of nearby neighborhoods.
+• Allowing 11085 State Bridge to become yet another high-end will lower the appeal of nearby neighborhoods.

 • The city has built two small parks on State Bridge east of Jones Bridge Road, but none west of Jones Bridge at one of the most prominent entries into the city.